I am a sociologist who studies the politics of expertise in democratic societies.

-I recently published the findings from this study in a Sociology of Health & Illness article in which I argue that patients, payers, providers, and hospital administrators rely on meta-analysis to settle debate over what counts as a “good” outcome from surgery.
+I recently published findings from interviews with surgeons in a Sociology of Health & Illness article in which I argue that hospital actors use meta-analysis to settle debate over what counts as a “good” outcome from surgery.

 Knowledge brokers use meta-analysis to resolve conflicts over where aid money should be allocated.
-As centralized bodies like the WHO lose funding, I argue, meta-analysis becomes essential for synthesizing evaluation studies conducted by local NGOs and determining which among their interventions is worthy of funding.
+As centralized bodies like the WHO lose funding, I argue, meta-analysis becomes essential for determining which among NGOs’ local interventions is worthy of funding.

 I approach my dissertation’s third chapter on the US federal courts with mixed methods.

-At the 2025 Law and Society Association Annual Meeting, I presented a quantitative analysis of ~100 orders on motions to exclude expert testimony that hinged on meta-analysis from federal court cases.
-I found that statisticians, when testifying as experts, are held to often contradictory standards.
+At the 2025 Law and Society Association Annual Meeting, I presented a quantitative analysis of more than 500 court documents related to meta-analysis.
 (The cases in my dataset are visualized here.)
-I contextualize these findings with a qualitative analysis of court transcripts which I presented at the 2025 Society for Social Studies of Science Annual Meeting.
-In it, I argued that judges are inconsistent when it comes to meta-analysis not because they lack training in statistics, but because of their focus on the conduct of individual, testifying experts rather than on the often contradictory data synthesized in their meta-analyses.
+I found that statisticians, when testifying as experts, are held to contradictory standards.
+I argue that judges are inconsistent when evaluating meta-analysis not because they lack training in statistics, but because of their focus on the conduct of individual, testifying experts rather than on the process of conducting meta-analysis.

 My earlier work focused on health social movements.

-In work for my Master’s thesis which was ultimately published in Social Studies of Science, I studied a group of people with type 1 diabetes who engineered an open-source artificial pancreas.
-My longitudinal digital ethnography of the community filled an important gap in the STS literature by showing how lay expertise could be “routinized” over time.
+In work for my Master’s thesis, which was published in Social Studies of Science, I studied a group of people with type 1 diabetes who engineered an open-source artificial pancreas.
+My longitudinal digital ethnography of the community filled an important gap in the science & technology studies (STS) literature by showing how lay expertise can be “routinized” over time.

 My interest in health social movements dates to my first research project on how contemporary HIV activists engaged with clinical trials of the novel HIV prevention drug PrEP, which also culminated in a Social Studies of Science paper.

 In collaboration with Christine Percheski, I am revisiting HIV PrEP in an ongoing quantitative study of the drug’s accessibility.
-Percheski and I introduce a measure of PrEP uptake that is better suited to capture variation in rural US counties where data are sparse.
-I presented work from this project at the Interdisciplinary Association for Population Health Science Conference in 2023.
+Percheski and I introduce a measure of PrEP uptake that better captures variation in rural US counties where data are sparse.
+I presented this project at the Interdisciplinary Association for Population Health Science Conference in 2023.
 Our novel measure is depicted here as an interactive map.

 Peer-Reviewed Papers